 Scrutiny of proof & relevant markings on turn of

-trainers which they sold, but stripping may reveal proofs and assembly marks
+trainers which they sold, but stripping may reveal marks

-which indicate manufacture of some parts in Belgium or by other members of
+which indicate manufacture of some parts in Belgium or by others of

 the Birmingham trade.